News update - 31 July 2020

 Just remember that an employee can still challenge your decision to dismiss them for a number of reasons, including unfair dismissal and/or discrimination.

 Less than 2 years' service does not preclude certain types of claim.

 Employees who have more than 2 years' service with your business

 If an employee (or more than one affected employee) has been working with you for at least 2 years, you’ve already ruled out other solutions, and you have valid reasons for making redundancies, then you’ll need to formally notify that employee (or employees) of the potential redundancy situation and that it is possible their job within your business may be affected.

 This guide continues on the basis that you know you need to run a redundancy process and it's time to share that news with your staff.

 Making more than 20 employees redundant

-If you’re making more than 20 employees redundant, you’ll also need to go through an additional process called 'collective consultation'.
+If you’re making 20 or more employees redundant in a 90 day window period, you’ll also need to go through an additional process called 'collective consultation'.

-This is where staff are given 1–2 weeks to elect representatives to consult with your management on their behalf.
+employees who are specifically elected to represent the affected employees about the redundancies (this is the most common situation).
+Staff are given around 1–2 weeks to elect representatives to consult with your management on their behalf.

 They are not entitled to extra pay or any other benefit, however.